-The second registry is Violent Injury Registry which collects violent injuries that are the result of acts of violence, domestic violence, child abuse and sexual assault.
+The second registry is the Violent Injury Registry which collects violent injuries that are the result of acts of violence.

 The Illinois Department of Public Health went live into production with a new HSVI Registry on June 4, 2020 with support from ESO.